-Florida Divorce Attorneys provide answers to frequently asked questions with regards to divorce in Florida.
+Florida Divorce Attorneys provide answers to frequently asked questions with regards to Florida divorce laws.

 There are two grounds for divorce, formally referred to as “dissolution of marriage”: irreconcilable differences and mental incapacity of the other party.
 If mental incapacity is alleged, the party alleged incapacitated must have been adjudicated incapacitated for a period of three years prior to filing for dissolution of marriage.